emmercm/www/src/blog/_who-is-your-audience.md

 	2. I want implementers to understand the plan such that they can execute it accurately.
 3. **What do they care about?** Again, two answers for the two audiences:
 	1. Reviewers care that I have compared all feasible solutions, have mitigated all risks, and documented all tradeoffs and consequences.
-	2. Implementers care about having clarity
+	2. Implementers care about having clarity about each task and how they all fit together.

 ## How-to guides

+I wrote a [template for how-to guides designed to be easily copy-and-paste-able
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjg0MDEyNDUsNzAyNzY0NDM3XX0=
+eyJoaXN0b3J5IjpbLTI0OTEzOTY4NSwtMjA2ODQwMTI0NSw3MD
+I3NjQ0MzddfQ==
 -->